 - Be convicted of a FIRST offense of § 18.2-266/DUI

 - Be an adult at the time you have committed the offense

-- Your BAC must be lower than 0.15
+- Your Blood Alcohol Concentration must be lower than 0.15

-Under the new subsection (E), if you are ineligible to get the “any purpose” restricted license under paragraph (C), you may still get this license if you subject to the following requirements:
+Under the new subsection (E), if you are ineligible for the “any purpose” restricted license under paragraph (C), you may still request limited driving privileges under the prescribed driving restrictions:

-- You must be equipped with a remote alcohol monitoring device as long as the period of the prohibition under subsection B expires
+- You must wear a remote alcohol monitoring device if the period of the prohibition under subsection B expires

-- Each vehicle you own or is registered to you must have an ignition interlock device installed
+- For each vehicle you own or is registered to you, you must have an ignition interlock device installed

 - Pay a $20 fee for administrative and court costs

 No legal case is too hard or complicated for us!
-If you have operated a vehicle under the influence and would like to know more about your options, contact us today to find out more about how we can assist you.
+If you have operated a motor vehicle under the influence and would like to know more about your options, contact us today to learn how our successful defenses can assist you.